Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Study designs with required conditional registration

 Recall that the maximum sample size is achieved for $z_1=\zf$ or equals $\itwomin$.
 It seems obvious that an adaptive design with conditional error function $A$ has lower maximum information than the non-adaptive design if $A(\zf)>\alpha$ is fulfilled.
-Nevertheless, since the maximum information can also be equal to $\itwomin$, a formal proof is needed (see Appendix \ref{AppendixProofs}).
-For our considered conditional error functions for $\xi=1.75$ and $\xi=2$ for all $I_1>\ionemin$ it holds indeed $A_{I,\zf}(\zf)>\alpha$ and $A_{F,\zf}(\zf)>\alpha$ (proven in Appendix \ref{AppendixProofs}).
-This gives a formal explanation for the lower maximum information of the adaptive designs in Figure \ref{fig:MaximumInformationBothXi}.
-It is important to note that the binding futility bound enables the possibility to construct conditional error functions $A$ which fulfil for all $z_1\geq\zf$ that $A(z_1)>\alpha$ and thus $A(\zf)>\alpha$ while having the Type I error controlled at level $\alpha$.
+Nevertheless, since the maximum information can also be equal to $\itwomin$, a formal proof is needed (see the Appendix).
+For our considered conditional error functions for $\xi=1.75$ and $\xi=2$ for all $I_1>\ionemin$ it holds indeed $A_{I,\zf}(\zf)>\alpha$ and $A_{F,\zf}(\zf)>\alpha$ which gives a formal explanation for the lower maximum informations in Figure~\ref{fig:MaximumInformationBothXi}.
+It is important to note that the binding futility bound enables the possibility to construct conditional error functions $A$ which fulfill for all $z_1\geq\zf$ that $A(z_1)>\alpha$ and thus $A(\zf)>\alpha$ while having the Type I error controlled at level $\alpha$.
 In the most extreme case, the conditional error function, which is constant equals ${\alpha}/{\af}>\alpha$, can be chosen with the binding futility bound $Z_1<\zf$.
 This design would probably only be accepted if the authorities were informed about it before the start of data collection of the first stage.